← Back to 史記

 退

 The Xiongnu were descended from the royal house of the Xia dynasty, and their progenitor was called Chunwei.
 Before the time of Yao and Shun, there were the Shanrong, the Xianyun, and the Xunyu, who dwelt in the northern wilds and migrated with their herds.
-Their most common livestock were horses, cattle, and sheep, while their rarer animals included camels, donkeys, mules, and various breeds of wild horses.
+Their most common livestock were horses, cattle, and sheep, while their rarer animals included camels, donkeys, mules, and several breeds of wild horses.
 They followed water and pasture in their migrations, having no walled cities, permanent dwellings, or agriculture, yet each group had its own allotted territory.
 They had no writing; agreements were sealed by spoken word alone.
-Children able ride sheep, draw bow shoot birds mice; Youth grow then shoot foxes rabbits: used as food.
+As children, they could ride sheep and draw the bow to shoot birds and mice; When they grew older they shot foxes and hares, which served as their food.
 Every man who could draw a bow served as armored cavalry.
 It was their custom in times of peace to follow their herds and hunt birds and beasts for a living, and in times of crisis to take up arms and raid — such was their innate nature.
 For long-range weapons they used bows and arrows, and for close combat, swords and short spears.
 When the advantage was theirs they advanced; when it was not, they retreated, feeling no shame in flight.
 They cared only for profit and knew nothing of propriety or righteousness.
 From the ruler down to the common people, all ate the flesh of their livestock, wore clothing of hide and leather, and wrapped themselves in felt and furs.
 The strong ate the richest and choicest portions, while the elderly ate what was left over.
 They esteemed the strong and vigorous and looked down upon the old and weak.
-Father dies, marry his stepmother; When a brother died, the surviving brothers would take his widow as their own wife.
+When a father died, a son married his stepmother; When a brother died, the surviving brothers would take his widow as their own wife.
 In their customs, personal names carried no taboo, and they did not use clan surnames.

 2